3cqs-coder/SymBot/docs/README.md

 	- *Take profit in quote*: Bot sells BTC for USDT and keeps the USDT (you realize profit in dollars).

 - You can switch between base and quote currency at any time by updating your bot or deal settings.

+#### How is profit calculated when a sell fills in several parts?

+- Most sells fill completely in one go and profit is reported from that single fill price and the deal's accumulated quantity.

+- Occasionally an exchange fills only part of a market sell and cancels the rest (for example Coinbase price protection on a thin order book).
+SymBot retries the remainder, so the sell completes as a sequence of fills at different prices.
+In that case profit is reported from what actually executed: the total quantity filled across every attempt, valued at the volume-weighted average of those fill prices, against a cost basis matched to the quantity that sold.
+Reporting the pre-calculated ladder quantity at a single price would overstate the result, because a sell cascade on a thin book fills at progressively worse prices.

+- Fee handling is unchanged — profit remains net of the exchange fee configured on the bot, not per-fill fees reported by the exchange.

+- Actual fill data is used only when the exchange reports it reliably.
+SymBot reads the CCXT unified `average`, `cost` and `price` fields in that order of preference.
+Exchanges differ widely in what they return — some report nothing usable even after the order is queried — so SymBot falls back to the pre-calculated values whenever the data cannot be trusted: when no exchange-reported value is available, when the reported quantity exceeds what the deal held, or when the resulting average price is implausible against the market price the order was placed at.
+A deal on an exchange with poor fill reporting behaves exactly as it did before.

+- Some exchanges report an order's cost net of fees while others report it gross.
+Because profit already accounts for the exchange fee configured on the bot, SymBot cross-checks a reported cost against the reported fill price and ignores it when it looks fee-inclusive, preventing fees from being deducted twice.

+- Closed deals record which method was used, along with the quantity actually sold and each individual fill.
+Deals closed before this behaviour was added retain their original figures — they are not recalculated.

+#### Why does a closed deal show an unsold quantity?

+- When the remaining amount after partial-fill retries is below the retry threshold, SymBot accepts the fill and closes the deal rather than chasing dust, which would burn retries and fees for a negligible amount.
+The leftover quantity stays in your exchange account and is reported on the deal so you can reconcile it manually.
+It is excluded from the deal's cost basis, so profit reflects only the coin that actually sold.

 #### What is the difference between canceling and closing a deal?
 - Canceling a deal will remove the active deal from any further trading without selling any assets already bought from previous orders.